orbcode/orbuculum/README.md

  be otherwise invisible.
 A  nodding reference to (the) BlackMagic (debug probe), BMP.

-You can find information about using this suite at [Orbcode](https://www.orbcode.org).
+You can find information about using this suite at [Orbcode](https://www.orbcode.org), especially the 'Data Feed' section.

-*** ORBTrace Mini is now available for debug and realtime tracing.
-Go to [Orbcode](https://www.orbcode.org) for more info. ***
+** ORBTrace Mini is now available for debug and realtime tracing.
+Go to [Orbcode](https://www.orbcode.org) for more info. **

 For the current development status you will need to use the `Devel` branch.
 Fixes are made on main and Devel.

 The code is in daily use now and small issues are patched as they are found.
-The software runs on both Linux and OSX and the whole suite is working OK on most workloads.
+The software runs on Linux, OSX and Windows and the whole suite is working OK on most workloads.
 Any bugs found now will be treated as high priority issues.
 Functional enhancements will also be folded in as time permits.
-A contribution offering a build for windows is in progress but isn't yet available.
+Currently progress is reasonably rapid, and patches are always welcome.

 What is it?
 ===========